wjk940/bootstrap-pcf/README.md

 2. Add support for Docker to this VM
 3. We use [cfjump](https://github.com/RamXX/cfjump), which is installed by `docker pull ramxx/cfjump:latest`

-A helper shell, `cfj`, is installed to simplify using the jumpbox for multiple environments.
+A helper shell, `cfj`, should be installed on your PATH (e.g., ~/bin/cfj). `cfj` simplifies using the jumpbox for multiple environments.
+(Show raw on github, copy, and paste into vim on your jumpbox is one way to get this helper installed.)

 ## Create BOSH Environment